 10) Finally, end in savasana or seated meditation.

 *Deep breathing: Inhale through your nose for a count of 4.
 Start by filling up the belly and then the chest.
-Exhale for a count to 4 again starting with the belly and then the chest.
+Exhale for a count of 4 again starting with the belly and then the chest.